 Does everybody have a birth plan?

-Many women do have a birth plan, which is beneficial as it enables those who do not have a prior relationship with you to know about your wishes.
+However, many women do have a birth plan, which is beneficial as it enables those who don’t have a prior relationship with you to know about your wishes.
 It also focuses your attention on possible outcomes prior to the birth.

 What should I include in my birth plan?

-Here is an information list to consider for your birth plan with possible options and choices (you can download a birth plan checklist / form /sample to use by Birth Plan):
+Here is an information list to consider for your birth plan with possible options and choices.
+You can download a print version of the birth plan checklist above to capture your thoughts on here: Birth Plan Template

 Place of birth

 This is a vital choice to make and it may be affected by geographical location, local services, personal preferences, previous childbirths or medical conditions.
 Options for where to give birth in New Zealand include home birth (for women without previous complications), birth centres and hospital maternity units.

-Who you have with you at the birth of your child is vital to how you will feel about the experience.
-In order to birth with ease we all need to feel safe and secure – consider whether your chosen birth partner will be able to support you through a long or short labour, easy or complicated.
+Who you have with you at the birth is vital to how you will feel about the experience.
+In order to birth with ease, we all need to feel safe and secure – consider whether your chosen birth partner can support you through a long or short labour, easy or complicated.
 And would you like other family or friends there to experience your birth with you.
 It’s your birth, you decide.